jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

 please come and discuss the issue with me; I would like to find a way to support you.

+Students are expected and encouraged to meet all deadlines for assignments.
+If you are unable to complete the assignment work by the due date, reach out in advance to make alternative arrangements.
+I typically will not penalize you for turning in your assignment late, so long as it does not hinder completion of other’s work (ie, group projects).

 ## Assessment

 **Reflective Statements**: Students critically reflect on course